obniz/obniz/src/parts/Ble/2jcie/README.md

 ## connectWait()

-Connect to the device.
-Search device automatically, but if not found, throw error.
+Connect to the device.Search device automatically, but if not found, throw error.
+The following shapes & modes are supported.

+* 2JCIE-BU01 (bag shape) mode with localName `Env`
+* 2JCIE-BL01 (USB connection) mode with localName `Rbt`

 ```javascript
 // Javascript Example